Tips For Making Pool Cleaning Healthier and Easier

-When you first dreamed of owning a swimming pool, it seemed easy to maintain - just throw some chlorine in and skim out any floating debris.
+When you first dreamed of owning a swimming pool, it seemed easy to maintain - just throw in some chlorine and skim out any floating debris.
 Quickly though pool owners begin to realize that owning a swimming pool requires constant maintenance.
-While it can be hard work and sometimes sorta gross, there are some easy things you can do to make pool cleaning healthier and easier.
+Luckily though there are solutions that make it easier and healthier so that you can focus on enjoying it more.

 Consider Pool Automation Solutions

-Earlier this year, Zodiac launched their Robotic Pool Cleaner - 9650iQ which connects to your home Wi-Fi network and allows for real-time scheduling as well as programming and troubleshooting all from the iAqualink app.
+Earlier this year, Zodiac launched the Polaris 9650iQ Sport robotic pool cleaner which connects to your home Wi-Fi network and allows for real-time scheduling as well as programming and troubleshooting all from the iAqualink app.
 You can even steer it remotely from within the app and tell it when to climb the edge of the pool so you can empty the canister.

-Not only does investing in pool automation make things easier on you (no more pushing a pool vac around with a pole!), but it will keep things cleaner too.
-Since you can set the schedules automatically and you can monitor the efficiency it's less likely that you'll miss a cleaning and it even tells you when it's full and ready to be emptied.
+Not only does investing in pool automation and especially an automatic pool cleaner make things easier on you (no more pushing a pool vac around with a pole!), but it will keep things cleaner too.
+Since you can set the schedules automatically and you can monitor the efficiency it's less likely that you'll miss cleaning and it even tells you when the debris canister is full and ready to be emptied.

 Create a Checklist and Keep All Your Maintenance Gear Together